phat-lor/legacy.phatlor.me/README.md

 - **Server-Side Skills**: I used Express to handle data efficiently on the server side.
 - **Interactive Elements**: There's client-side JavaScript to make the site more dynamic and engaging.
 - **Content Management Panel**: An easy way for me to manage and update content on my site without touching the source code (private).
+- **Multilingual Support**: The site is designed with multilingual support, representing the best implementation available at that time, showcasing my growth and learning in web development.

 ## Why Check It Out?